Fighting with My Family

 The inciting incident occurs at 12 minutes when WWE talent scout Hutch Morgan arrives at their gym.
 He invites both Paige and Zak to try out for WWE in London.
 The siblings are ecstatic - their dream is suddenly within reach..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Hutch selects Paige for WWE training in Florida - but rejects Zak.
+This demonstrates the protagonist's commitment to Hutch selects Paige for WWE training in Florida - but rejects Zak.
 Paige must choose: pursue her dream alone or stay with her brother and family.
 Despite devastating Zak, she accepts and boards the plane to America, entering a new world without her family safety net., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat After being humiliated in training and lectured by coach Hutch, Paige calls home crying, ready to quit.
+Notably, this crucial beat After being humiliated in training and lectured by coach Hutch, Paige calls home crying, ready to quit.
 She feels she doesn't belong.
 This false defeat reveals the stakes are real - she might not make it.
 Simultaneously, Zak hits rock bottom, getting into a bar fight., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (73% through) represents the emotional nadir.
 Here, Zak comes to Florida and confronts Paige bitterly, telling her she's become everything they used to hate - fake and plastic.
 Paige realizes she's lost herself trying to be someone else.
 Zak leaves angry.
-Paige hits her lowest point: she's alienated her family, betrayed her authentic self, and still doesn't fit in., reveals the protagonist at their lowest point.
+Paige hits her lowest point: she's alienated her family, betrayed her authentic self, and still doesn't fit in., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 79% of the runtime.
 Paige returns to her true self: black hair, dark makeup, her authentic punk-rock style.
 She embraces being different.
 She also calls Zak to reconcile, understanding they can both succeed on their own paths.
 She synthesizes her family's lessons with WWE's training., demonstrating the transformation achieved throughout the journey.